Axway/agents-mulesoft/README.md

-# Amplify Mulesoft Anypoint Agent
+# Amplify MuleSoft Anypoint Agent

 ## Overview

-This repository contains the Axway Amplify dataplane agents for the Mulesoft Anypoint platform.
-These agents connect your Mulesoft Anypoint dataplane to the Amplify Central management plane.
+This repository contains the Axway Amplify dataplane agents for the MuleSoft Anypoint platform.
+These agents connect your MuleSoft Anypoint dataplane to the Amplify Central management plane.

 ### Discovery

-The Discovery agent is used to discover APIs in the Mulesoft API Manager and publish them to the Amplify Central.
+The Discovery agent is used to discover APIs in the MuleSoft API Manager and publish them to the Amplify Central.

 ### Traceability

-The traceability agent retrieves traffic and usage data from the Mulesoft API Manager analytics service and publishes it to the Amplify Central.
+The traceability agent retrieves traffic and usage data from the MuleSoft API Manager analytics service and publishes it to the Amplify Central.

 ## Getting Started